 You’re worried about running the company and the operational piece.
 Then you worry about having enough money, or fuel in the tank to fuel the growth.
 Even if you’re going through this period of rapid growth and you’re not part of a larger company, you’re typically applying every dollar that you make back into it.
 This is why implementing effective solutions within your business will allow you to stay on top of any setbacks you could find yourself in.
 I know of someone who works for a tree care company.
 He mentioned how the company has recently grown in terms of its sales, due to the business adding a solution such as a tree care software.
 If you’re not familiar with this, neither was I until he said it was basically a program that helped improve the productivity of the company and meant that tasks were done more effectively.
 Within any industry, there is always a solution or many, that can point the business in a new direction and a positive one too.

 A lot of times, it’s more than that because you need to carry so much inventory.
 You need a big accounts receivable when you’re a small company, so you’re not getting the best credit terms.
 You are worried about all three of those things.
+A rapidly growing company requires all the help it can receive while dealing with inventory, this is why many companies will look towards different types of open source inventory management software to assist with managing inventory.

 The challenges within managing rapid growth are still those same three things.
 But the focus moves from the core to the periphery.
 When you don’t have customers and you’re just focused on product development and R&D, that’s one set of challenges.
 But when you have customers and customer problems, you have a lot of problems on the supply chain side.

 You also have it on the customer side where they’re complaining about stuff all the time.
 No matter how good things are, you’re always going to run into problems.
 You have to keep the product development engine going but you’re spending so much time out here.
 You have to do that.
 Otherwise, the whole thing breaks.
+Customers can complain about numerous things, from products to the website itself.
+When complaints are about the website, it can be more difficult to manage.
+Customers might complain of latency problems or connectivity issues, these are common for any business online.
+Without software that offers active directory reporting, for example, it can be difficult for businesses to stay on top of these problems.
+When customers complain, it’s important to listen to what they’re saying as it could benefit your business.

 Mason: Do you want to jump into money?
 That’s always a fun one.
 Based on what you’ve experienced with the different companies that you’ve worked in, what would you do differently?
 What hindsight do you have around money?